slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Taxes aren’t a punishment.
 They are a membership fee that 80% of us are voluntarily overpaying.

 <!--
-- it may be pop psychology stuff, but it’s convenient for my point so in the spirit of American politics I will treat it as fact.

 > *'Um partido é considerado populista, se apresenta a vida política como uma luta entre uma massa de cidadãos virtuosos e uma elite mal-intencionada e venal.'*
 > *'Não há direitos sem obrigações e viceversa.' -- EF* As humans, we are tribal by nature.
 Our natural default is to see ourselves as part of some group that’s struggling against some other group(s) at all times.
 And once we’re part of our little group, our little tribe, we adopt all sorts of biases and preferences.
 We construct belief systems that justify our group’s power and superiority.
 We create tests of whether other people are “true” and “pure” members of our group, and we either shame any “non-believers” into conformity or simply expel them from the tribe.